anvng/SmartCleaning/README.md

 ## Installation

-1. Install the Arduino IDE
+Step 1.
+Install the Arduino IDE
+Step 2.
+Connect the hardware components according to the following steps:
+   - Connect 4 HC-SR04 ultrasonic sensors to pins 2-5, 7-8, and A0-A1
-2. Connect the ultrasonic sensors, pump, motor drivers, and LCD display to the Arduino board
+   - Connect the L293D motor driver and motors to pins 6, 9, 10, and 11
+   - Connect the 5V water pump to pin 13
+   - Connect the LCD screen via I2C (SDA/SCL pins)
+   - Connect the water level sensor to pin A3
+   - Connect the dust sensor to pin A2
+   - Power the system with a 12V battery
+Step 3.
+Install required libraries:
+   - NewPing
+   - LiquidCrystal_I2C
+   - Wire
-3. Upload the code to the Arduino board
+Step 4.
+Upload the code to the Arduino Nano
-4. Use the user interface to select the desired cleaning mode
+Step 5.
+Test the system by selecting a cleaning mode via serial monitor

 ## Usage

-1. Select the desired cleaning mode using the user interface
+1. Power on the robot and wait for the "Choose Mode" message on the LCD
+2. Open the Arduino Serial Monitor (baud rate 9600)
+3. Send '1' for dry cleaning mode or '2' for wet cleaning mode
-2. The robot will start cleaning the area using the selected mode
+4. The LCD will display the selected mode and the robot will begin cleaning
-3. The robot will detect objects using the ultrasonic sensors and navigate around them
-4. The pump will be activated in wet cleaning mode to spray water
+5. In dry cleaning mode:
+   - Robot navigates using ultrasonic sensors to avoid obstacles
+   - Dust sensor monitors air quality
+   - LCD displays sensor readings and status
+6. In wet cleaning mode:
+   - All dry cleaning features plus water spraying
+   - Pump activates every 10 seconds if water level is sufficient
+   - LCD indicates "Spraying Water" or "Dry Cleaning" based on water level
-5. The robot will continue cleaning until the user stops it
+7. The robot will automatically:
+   - Stop and display warning if high dust levels detected
+   - Navigate around obstacles and edges
+   - Alert when cracks are detected in the floor
+8. To stop cleaning, reset or power off the robot

 ## Diagram